 There's really not an age restriction.
 We don't do it very much on our younger patients, puppies, or kittens, but for the most part, it can be done at any age.

-The most common conditions that we use acupuncture for are going to be musculoskeletal pain.
+The most common condition that we use acupuncture for are going to be musculoskeletal pain.
 These would be your back problems or your neck problems.
 And that also extends into neurological issues like disc disease.
 It can be advantageous for patients with disc issues to get those patients back up on their feet again.
 Acupuncture can also be used for other scenarios, such as coughing.
 We also use it on heart patients, controlling some of their symptoms.
 Acupuncture can be good for GI disease, especially controlling symptoms like diarrhea, and it can be used for allergies.
 There are many different applications for it, depending upon what may be going on with your pet.

 Acupuncture is most often always an excellent complementary treatment to what you may be using already.
 We found a lot of times that if you add acupuncture to your patient's treatment regimen, you're able to decrease the number of medications that they're sometimes taking, which can be a very good thing in terms of overall quality of life.